 Arthur Watson is resident artist and potter working at Tattershall Station Gallery and Pottery.
-His work is retailed through his gallery at The Old Station and also online at this site.
+His artwork and ceramics are exhibited at Tattershall Station Gallery and Pottery and also online at this site.

 Tattershall's old railway station has been renovated as the venue for workshop, sales gallery and dwelling.
 It is situated on the western edge of the village on the A153, overlooks farmland to the horizon and is about a half mile from historic Tattershall Castle.
 The gallery is accessed via a gravel drive to a large car park and across platforms to the old booking hall.

 Arthur studied at Leeds College of Art, before entering the teaching profession.
+He gained the National Diploma In Design in Illustration at special level, and the University of Leeds, Institute of Education, Art Teacher's Certificate.
 He taught at schools in Lincolnshire and became Head of Art at The Hereford School, Grimsby, a purpose built comprehensive school, and also lectured in ceramics at Grimsby School of Art.
-He eventually became self-employed as an artist-craftsman, developing skills as a studio potter and artist, painting in oils, acrylics and watercolours.
+He then became self-employed as an artist-craftsman, developing skills as a studio potter and artist, painting in oils, acrylics and watercolours.
 Arthur eventually embarked upon a computer technician course, and now employs digital technology in his artwork.
+Arthur's foremost passion is pottery, and spends much of his time in his ceramic studio-workshop, alongside his students.

 Times of Opening